AlmightyLks-SCP/SCPLockdown/README.md

 # SCPLockdown

-A simple SCP SL [EXILED](https://github.com/galaxy119/EXILED/) Plugin to lockdown SCPs at the beginning of the round for a specified amount of time.<br>
+A simple SCP SL [Synapse](https://github.com/SynapseSl/Synapse/) plugin to lockdown Scps at the beginning of the round for a specified amount of time.<br>

 ---
 ### Configs